fabiangreffrath/woof/README.md

 [MBF](https://doomwiki.org/wiki/MBF) stands for "Marine's Best Friend" and is regarded by many as the successor of the Boom source port by TeamTNT.
 It serves as the code base for many of today's successful Doom source ports such as [PrBoom+](https://github.com/coelckers/prboom-plus)/[DSDA-Doom](https://github.com/kraflab/dsda-doom) or [The Eternity Engine](https://github.com/team-eternity/eternity).
 As the original engine was limited to run only under MS-DOS, it has been ported to Windows by Team Eternity under the name [WinMBF](https://github.com/team-eternity/WinMBF) in 2004.
 Woof! is developed based on the WinMBF code with the aim to make MBF more widely available and convenient to use on modern systems.

 To achieve this goal, this source port is less strict regarding its faithfulness to the original MBF.
 It is focused on quality-of-life enhancements, bug fixes and compatibility improvements.
-However, all changes have been introduced in good faith that they are in line with the original author's intentions and even for the trained eye, this source port should be hard to distinguish from the original MBF.
+However, all changes have been introduced in good faith that they are in line with the original author's intentions and even for the trained eye, this source port should look familiar to the original MBF.

 In summary, this project's goal is to forward-port MBF.EXE from DOS to 21st century and remove all the stumbling blocks on the way.
 Furthermore, just as MBF was ahead of its time, this project dedicates itself to early adoption of new modding features such as [DEHEXTRA](https://doomwiki.org/wiki/DEHEXTRA)+[DSDHacked](https://doomwiki.org/wiki/DSDHacked), [UMAPINFO](https://doomwiki.org/wiki/UMAPINFO) and [MBF21](https://doomwiki.org/wiki/MBF21).